 Following its $32 million ICO in September 2017, LINK has been on quite a journey, from being worth less than $0.20 to reach as high as $36.93 in the first quarter of 2021.
-It wasn’t a smooth ride though, and Chainlink’s volatility meant there were plenty of surges and crashes along the way for active traders to take advantage of.
+It wasn’t a smooth ride though, and Chainlink’s volatility meant there were plenty of surges and crashes along the way.

-Many different factors have played a part in determining the price of LINK, such as its mainnet launch on Ethereum, the expansion of its ecosystem, and trends in the rest of the crypto market and wider economy.
+Many different factors have played a part in determining the price of LINK, such as the launch of its mainnet on Ethereum, the expansion of its ecosystem, and trends in the rest of the crypto market and wider economy.
 Its current valuation is derived from the balance of supply and demand in the markets and constantly changes.

 If you want to get started with the most user-friendly trading experience on the market, register with Kriptomat today to begin your journey into the world of Chainlink and cryptocurrencies!